yjg30737/pyqt-openai/README.md

 Some of the features are still being tested.

 ## Feature
-* basically this is desktop application version of ChatGPT
+* basically this is <b>desktop application version of ChatGPT</b>
-- text streaming (enable by default, you can disable it)
+  * text streaming (enable by default, you can disable it)
-- AI remembers past conversation
+  * AI remembers past conversation
 * you can save the conversation history with sqlite database
 * support image generation with DALL-E
 * you can test any models, including gpt3.5